Tigers vs. Rockies Player Props Betting Odds

-Ryan McMahon is among the players with prop bets available when the Colorado Rockies and the Detroit Tigers meet at Coors Field on Saturday (at 9:10 PM ET).
+Player prop bet options for Ryan McMahon, Spencer Torkelson and others are listed when the Colorado Rockies host the Detroit Tigers at Coors Field on Sunday at 3:10 PM ET.

 Bet on this matchup or its props with BetMGM!